Aaron Ford (Nevada politician): Legal issues

-During his college years between 1991 and 1994, Ford was arrested—but not convicted—four times on misdemeanor charges.
-That included charges of public intoxication, failing to appear for a traffic ticket, and a theft-related charge that was later dismissed after he paid restitution.
-Ford acknowledged his past and called the incidents youthful mistakes adding that he learned from them, noting he did not want to be judged solely “on the first 20 years” of his life.
+During his college years between 1991 and 1994, Ford was arrested four times on misdemeanor charges, though these arrests did not result in convictions.
+The specific citations included public intoxication, failure to appear for a traffic violation, and a theft-related offense; the latter was dismissed after he paid restitution.
+Ford has publicly addressed this history, characterizing the incidents as "youthful mistakes" that provided learning experiences.
+He stated that he did not wish to be judged solely "on the first 20 years" of his life.

 Teaching and legal career

 Ford has worked as a public school teacher.
 He clerked for federal judges Denise Page Hood and Johnnie B. Rawlinson on the Ninth Circuit Court of Appeals.

 After completing his clerkships, he practiced law at firms in Texas and Nevada.
 Ford moved back to Texas to work at Bracewell LLP as an associate.
 Later, he became an associate at Weil Gotshal & Manges.
 Upon moving back to Las Vegas, Ford joined Snell & Wilmer and was promoted to partner a few years later.
 He has also worked at Eglet Prince.